black-backdoor/black-backdoor/README.md

 # 👋 Hello, I’m [@black-backdoor](https://github.com/black-backdoor)!

 Welcome to my GitHub profile!
-I'm passionate about all things code and science.
+I'm passionate about all things related to code and science.
 I'm constantly expanding my knowledge and skills in these areas.
 Here's a bit more about me:

 ## 👨‍💻 About Me